kaechele/svelte-breadcrumbs/README.md

 1. Page data `crumbs` property which overrides the entire `crumbs` array
 2. `pageTitle: string` variable in the svelte page's module context
-3. `getPageTitle(data: any) -> string` function in the svelte page's module context
+3. `getPageTitle(data: PageData) => string` function in the svelte page's module context
 4. The value in the original URL route path

 Breadcrumb title definition can now exist within the view itself!

-The biggest drawback of this solution is that getter functions have no way of knowing the data that will be provided to them at compile time which can make development a bit tricky.
-It can be hard to know if a page has the data the getter will need, but this is why the fallbacks exist.

-Another drawback I see is that the glob import in `Breadcrumbs.svelte` may be inefficient, specifically may be storing extra data in memory.
+One drawback I see is that the glob import in `Breadcrumbs.svelte` may be inefficient, specifically may be storing extra data in memory.
 This hasn't proven to be an issue for my project, but I'm not completely sure how it would fare in larger projects with more Svelte files...

 ## Usage